CodepediaOrg/codepediaorg.github.io/_posts/snippets/2022/2022-12-14-how-to-use-jest-test-each-function.md

 - `name` is the `String` title of the test block -  See the [referenced link](https://jestjs.io/docs/api#testeachtablename-fn-timeout) for the different formatting options
 - optionally, you can provide a timeout (in milliseconds) for specifying how long to wait for each row before aborting.
 The default timeout is 5 seconds.

+> This is the equivalent of [@ParameterizedTest](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests) in Java

 <span style="font-size: 0.9rem">
   <strong>Reference - </strong>